-In light of our current events and the chaos and disruptions they have brought, I felt the need to call a good, old fashioned family meeting!
-It had been a while, but we had a lot of new important things to talk about- new work situations, school cancellations, health concerns, and how our family was going to navigate these unique circumstances.
+In light of our current events and the chaos and disruptions they’ve brought, I felt the need to call a good, old-fashioned family meeting about COVID-19!
+It had been a while, but we had a lot of new important things to talk about—new work situations, school cancellations, health concerns, and how our family was going to navigate these unique circumstances.

-Once everyone was gathered around in the living room, several things were part of this particular meeting:
+Once everyone gathered around in the living room, several things were part of this particular meeting:

 - I asked how everyone was doing.
 How was everyone feeling- physically and emotionally?
 My colleague wrote a great blog about taking your family’s “temperature.”